victorsworld/jquery-and-more/README.md

 * Add a `<ul>` to the body of your document using jquery
 * Add a click listener on the `<div>` that makes it so that the text in the input box from earlier is added to the `<ul>`

+## Chart.js

+In the next part of this assignment, your goal is to display a chart on the webpage using an external library, Chart.js.

+## Challenge 1

+Follow the [Chart.js `getting-started` guide](https://www.chartjs.org/docs/latest/getting-started/) to do the following:
+* Add a `<div>` and `<canvas>` element to your HTML
+* Add a `<script>` tag to your HTML that imports Chart.js from a CDN
+* In your JS, define a `config`, `labels`, and `data` object
+* Finally, again in your JS write code to render a chart (Note: in the guide this is shown inside of a `<script>` tag.
+You can disregard this and instead put the code inside the `<script>` tag at the bottom of your JS)

+## Challenge 2

+Your final challenge is to create one additional chart on the page that is not of the same type as the one you just added.
+To do this, go to the [Chart.js documentation](https://www.chartjs.org/docs/latest/) and browse the Chart Types section on the left

 ## Extras

 Experiment with more external libraries.
 Here are a few of the most popular ones: